- 1 Why Should You Get a Comfort Height Toilet?

 3. TOTO CST744SG#01 Drake 2-Piece Toilet with Elongated Bowl

-This toilet features a timeless, classic design, being perfectly fitted for almost any bathroom.
+This toilet features a timeless, classic design, is perfectly fitted for almost any bathroom.
 Thanks to the use of SanaGloss technology, the inside of the bowl is specifically shiny.

 Concurrently, the ion barrier thoroughly cleanses the toilet with every flush.
 Another distinguishing characteristic is the fact that the flush is really fast.
 That is to say, the 3-inch flush valve is much larger than standard 2-inch flush valves – by 125 percent.